 Kentucky’s Sixth District abounds with agricultural blessings.
 From our signature Equine and Bourbon industries to the variety of crops that are produced all across the state, many Kentuckians’ livelihoods are influenced by agriculture.
-That’s why I have a proven record of agricultural support, including advocating for tobacco farmers, coal production, and even bidding to bring the World Equestrian Games to Lexington for the second time.
-I hope that you will join me in these pursuits and consider joining my Sixth District Agriculture Coalition as we promote agricultural awareness throughout the community.
+That’s why I have a proven record of agricultural support, including advocating for tobacco farmers, integrity in thoroughbred horse racing, bourbon distilling, coal production, and even bidding to bring the World Equestrian Games to Lexington for the second time.

 Since our nation’s birth, Americans have taken pride in the United States as a land of opportunity – a place where any individual willing to work hard has the opportunity to succeed and achieve the American Dream.
 Throughout the years, our country has enjoyed the benefits of a lawful and organized immigration system.